variousauthors/the-valley/README.md

 -[] finish up my import so that I skip step 4.
 -[] update import to handle events embedded the tiled layers

+### Features

+While I work I stumble upon limitations, and potential new features.
+Once this valley is done, I will implement some of them, and then make another valley.

+1. auto-tiling

+I love having just 16 tiles, but it would be nice to have coasts and rounded forests and stuff...
+I can have both if I implement auto-tiling!
+The $02 that represents "forest" can instead represent "auto-tile forest here" that way I can have 16 indices into a much larger table of meta-tiles

+2. Seed tiles

+There are other ways to use proc-gen to go from single tile to something bigger.
+For example $02 could indicate "draw a tree here".
+The renderer might need to "look around" while it is rendering, to determine whether it needs to start filling in something like a tree.

+3. Per Map tile sets

+We can have 16 meta-tiles per map, instead of 16 over all.
+Very nice.

+4. Directional Collisions

+Nice cliffs and bridges and stuff require edges to be marked for collision but I'm not sure how to do this with just 16 tiles.
+Where does the collision data live?
+Maybe at that point we would need to use "geometry"...

+Or the auto-tile system could maybe help with this.
+Like, if I'm stepping onto a cliff it will be one of the auto-tiled cliff bits, not just "cliff" and it is pretty clear how each of those cliff tiles should behave.

+5. Directional Auto-events

+Stepping onto a broken bridge that takes us to a broken bridge sub-map is cool, but then when you step off it should animate you leaving the bridge in the overworld so that you don't end up in the overworld on the broken bridge...